hidekatsu-izuno/nuxt-history-state/README.md

 Indicates if history state can e seved or not.

 This module doesn't support reloading by default.
-If you set this option to true, the history state is saved in window.sessionStore and is restored from there when reloading.
-However this feature adds url query to _p parameter in return for it.
+If you set this option to true, the state is saved in window.sessionStore and is restored from there when reloading.
+However this module adds a parameter *_p* to url in return for it.

 *Default:* false